 The commission structure conflict:

-AMFI-registered distributors are not fiduciaries — they are not legally required to recommend the fund that is best for you, only one that is "suitable."
+AMFI-registered distributors aren't fiduciaries.
+They aren't legally required to recommend the fund that's best for you, only one that's "suitable."
 Funds with higher regular-plan expense ratios generate higher trail commissions, creating a structural incentive to recommend more expensive funds.
-SEBI has introduced commission disclosure requirements, but the conflict of interest is structural, not eliminable through disclosure alone.
+SEBI has introduced commission disclosure requirements, but the conflict of interest is structural and doesn't go away through disclosure alone.

 When regular plans genuinely add value:

-If your distributor is doing none of these things and is simply showing you a dashboard of your holdings, you are paying 1–1.5% per year for a service that direct platforms provide for free.
+If your distributor is doing none of these things and is simply showing you a dashboard of your holdings, you're paying 1-1.5% per year for a service that direct platforms provide for free.

 When to Choose Direct Plans